COMMUNITY ACTION PIONEER VALLEY

 Now, just as we have for the last 55 years, we will uphold that commitment to our community.
 We recognize that COVID-19 will likely have the hardest impact on those we serve, and are creating flexible service delivery plans, informed by best practice recommendations from the CDC, World Health Organization, and Department of Public Health, to protect the safety of our participants and our 350 employees while continuing to provide critical services in the most effective and socially-conscious means possible.

-Community Action will continue to operate to fullest extent possible without compromising the health and safety of our staff and our participants.
+Community Action is operating to fullest extent possible without compromising the health and safety of our staff and our participants.
 Here are the latest program updates as of this morning (these are subject to change based on federal and state guidance and requirements):

 HEAD START & EARLY LEARNING PROGRAMS:

-Our Fuel Assistance Program is open, but not accepting walk-in or in-person appointments.
-Applications can be taken over the phone.
+Our Fuel Assistance Program is open and is now taking in-person appointments.
+Applications can also be taken over the phone.
 We are continuing to certify applications, authorize deliveries, and pay vendors.
 413-774-2310

 HEATING REPAIR PROGRAM: